waikereru/waikereru.github.io/_pages/1769-garden.md

 **Heart-leafed Kōhuhu** (*Pittosporum obcordatum*) 2012 - Threatened, Nationally Vulnerable: ~40 locations nationwide.
 The widespread clearance of the easterly, lowland alluvial forests favoured by this species put it at risk.
 This decline has continued, even in protected forest remnants, due to subtle changes in forest microclimates and water supply,

+{% include figure image_path="/assets/images/1769/pittosporum-obcordatum.jpg" caption="Pittosporum obcordatum" %}

 Many populations are also threatened by the spread of aggressive weeds, which suppress (or prevent) regeneration, and smother adult trees.
 In some places, only single trees are left.
 Fortunately, like many Pittosporum, these plants may be either female, male or sexually inconstant, so some isolated individuals can set seed.

-{% include figure image_path="/assets/images/1769/pittosporum-obcordatum.jpg" caption="Pittosporum obcordatum" %}
+{% include figure image_path="/assets/images/1769/pittosporum-obcordatum-closeup.jpg" caption="Pittosporum obcordatum foliage" %}

 ***Libertia cranwelliae*** - Threatened, Nationally Critical.
 Recently (2006) rediscovered in the wild by Graeme Atkins at one site near East Cape, where about.30 plants grow in coastal forest.